Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Ducks have been favored by 14 points or more four times this season and have not covered the spread in any of them.

-- Oregon is 3-4 against the spread and 7-0 overall in games when it puts up more than 24.7 points.
+- Oregon is 3-4 against the spread and 7-0 overall in games when it scores more than 24.7 points.

-- This year, the Ducks have nine turnovers, 11 fewer than the Cougars have takeaways (20).
+- The Ducks have nine giveaways this season, while the Cougars have 20 takeaways .

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.